ExtendRealityLtd/Tilia.Utilities.ObjectStateSwitcher.Unity/Documentation/HowToGuides/AddingAnObjectStateSwitcher/README.md

 ### Step 3

-Drag and drop the `CameraRigs.SpatialSimulator` GameObject from the Unity Hierarchy window into the newly displayed Element `0` field within the `Elements` parameter on the `Game Object State Switcher` component.
+Drag and drop the `CameraRigs.SpatialSimulator` GameObject from the Unity Hierarchy window into the newly displayed `Element 0` field within the `Target` property on the `Game Object State Switcher` component.

 ![Drag And Drop Spatial Simulator Into ObjectStateSwitcher](assets/images/DragAndDropSpatialSimulatorIntoObjectStateSwitcher.png)

 ### Step 4

-Drag and drop the `CameraRigs.UnityXR` GameObject from the Unity Hierarchy window into the newly displayed Element `1` field within the `Elements` parameter on the `Game Object State Switcher` component.
+Drag and drop the `CameraRigs.UnityXR` GameObject from the Unity Hierarchy window into the newly displayed `Element 1` field within the `Target` property on the `Game Object State Switcher` component.

+![Drag And Drop UnityXR Into ObjectStateSwitcher](assets/images/DragAndDropUnityXRIntoObjectStateSwitcher.png)

 Ensure both CameraRigs are active in the scene as the Object State Switcher prefab will ensure only one is active at runtime.

-![Drag And Drop UnityXR Into ObjectStateSwitcher](assets/images/DragAndDropUnityXRIntoObjectStateSwitcher.png)

 ### Done